TickTeam/guide-tt/ios_app/3_how_to_change_the_order_of_tasks.md

 ##### Option 2 - Drag tasks to change their order

-1. Repeat step 1 from Option 1 above and sort tasks by “Custom”.
+1. Repeat step 1 from Option 1 above and sort tasks by "Custom".

 2. Press and hold a task to drag them manually.